 Administrative details Application type Works Approval Image: Constraint of the second Activities that cause the premises to become Category number(s) Assessed design capacity prescribed premises 6 3,500,000 tonnes per annual period (discharged) Application verified Date: 4 December 2015 Application fee paid Date: 22 December 2015 Works Approval has been complied with Yes No N/A Compliance Certificate received Yes No N/A Commercial-in-confidence claim Yes No Commercial-in-confidence claim outcome N/A Is the proposal a Major Resource Project?
 Yes No Was the proposal referred to the Environmental Protection Authority (EPA) under Part IV of the Environmental Protection Act 1986 ?
-Yes No Referral decision No: Yes No Managed under Part V Assessed under Part IV I
+Yes No Referral decision No: Managed under Part V Assessed under Part IV

 Is the proposal subject to Ministerial Conditions?
 Yes No⊠ Ministerial statement No: EPA Report No: Does the proposal involve a discharge of waste into a designated area (as defined in section 57 of the Environmental Protection Act 1986 )?
-Yes No Does the proposal involve a discharge of waste into a designated area (as defined in section 57 of the Environmental Protection Act 1986 )?
-Yes No er consulted Yes 🗌 No 🖂 Is the Premises within an Environmental Protection Policy (EPP) Area Yes No Is the Premises subject to any EPP requirements?
-Yes No $\boxtimes$ If Yes, include details here, eg Site is subject to SO 2 requirements of Kwinana EPP.
+Yes No Department of Water consulted Yes No er consulted Yes 🗌 No 🖂 Is the Premises within an Environmental Protection Policy (EPP) Area Yes No Is the Premises subject to any EPP requirements?
+Yes No No If Yes, include details here, eg Site is subject to SO 2 requirements of Kwinana EPP.